The Amazing Digital Circus

-The Amazing Digital Circus is an Australian adult independent animated web series created, written, and directed by Gooseworx and produced by Glitch Productions.
-The series follows a group of humans trapped inside a circus-themed virtual reality game, where they are overseen by an erratic artificial intelligence while coping with personal traumas and psychological tendencies.
-Gooseworx pitched the series to Glitch, inspired by the primitive computer-generated imagery of the 1990s as well as the short story "I Have No Mouth, and I Must Scream" by American writer Harlan Ellison.
+The Amazing Digital Circus is an Australian independent adult animated web series created, written, and directed by Gooseworx and produced by Glitch Productions.
+The series follows a group of humans trapped inside a circus-themed virtual reality simulation, where they are overseen by an erratic artificial intelligence ringmaster while coping with personal traumas and psychological tendencies.
+Gooseworx pitched the series to Glitch, inspired by the primitive computer-generated imagery of the 1990s, as well as the short story "I Have No Mouth, and I Must Scream" by Harlan Ellison.

-The series began production in 2022, with its pilot episode premiering on Glitch Productions' YouTube channel on 13 October 2023.
+The Amazing Digital Circus began production in 2022, with its pilot episode premiering on Glitch Productions' YouTube channel on 13 October 2023.
 The pilot went viral, becoming one of the most-viewed animation pilots on the platform; it was praised by critics for its animation, writing, voice acting, and dark themes, and was nominated for an Annie Award.
-The full series entered production following the pilot's popularity.
+The full series entered production following the success of the pilot.
 On 4 October 2024, following the release of the third episode, the series became available on Netflix.
+The eighth and ninth episodes were released in theatres on 4 June 2026 in a combined screening titled The Amazing Digital Circus: The Last Act.
+The series finale, titled "Remember", was released on YouTube and Netflix on 19 June 2026.

 Synopsis

-The Amazing Digital Circus follows a cast of six humans—Pomni, Jax, Ragatha, Gangle, Kinger, and Zooble—who have become trapped in the titular circus, a cartoonish virtual reality game.
-Under the direction of the circus's ringmaster, an artificial intelligence named Caine, they engage in nonsensical adventures to distract themselves from their situation, all while at risk of losing their sanity and "abstracting" into digital monstrosities.
+The Amazing Digital Circus follows a cast of six humans—Pomni, Jax, Ragatha, Gangle, Kinger, and Zooble—who are trapped in the titular circus, a cartoonish virtual reality simulation.
+Overseen by Caine, an erratic ringmaster AI, they engage in nonsensical adventures to distract themselves from their situation, while at risk of losing their sanity and "abstracting" into digital monstrosities.